redis/redis-doc/commands/client-list.md

 O: the client is a slave in MONITOR mode
 S: the client is a normal slave server
 M: the client is a master
+P: the client is in a PUB/SUB context
 x: the client is in a MULTI/EXEC context
 b: the client is waiting in a blocking operation
 i: the client is waiting for a VM I/O (deprecated)